 There was no outlook written for Eric Chavez in 2015.
 Check out the latest news below for more on his current fantasy value.

 Eric Chavez Contract Information:

-Agreed to a one-year, $3 million contract with the Diamondbacks in December of 2012.
+Re-signed with the Diamondbacks in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Eric Chavez – simply subscribe now.

 Eric Chavez: MLB Games Played By Position